 Featured in the December 2020 issue of Basically Speaking.

 This art piece was created by an Artlab Artist-in-Residence, Fei Yang, who worked in the lab of Seth Bordenstein in 2019.
 The image is meant to represent the work done in the Bordenstein lab, which focuses on animal-microbe associations.
 The teal portion represents Wolbachia-infected fruit fly testes, and the viral particles represent viral infections of the Wolbachia themselves.
 Wolbachia is a bacterial genus that infects many arthropod species and is perhaps the most common parasitic microbe on the planet.
 The nested symbiosis is represented by multiple layers of the cell separated by semi-circular membranes.

 Featured in the October 2020 issue of Basically Speaking.

-Amy Stark – Penn Lab
+Amy Stark – John Penn lab